raveintospace/Twinmoji/README.md

 # Twinmoji
-⚠️⚠️ Project in construction, only Battle mode is finished ⚠️⚠️
+Twinmoji is a fun and challenging game available in two exciting modes: Single Player and Battle Mode.

-Twinmoji is a challenging two-player game where both players compete to find the only identical emoji between two cards.
-Each card contains up to 12 emojis, with only one pair being identical.
+  - In Single Player mode, test your speed and sharpness to find the identical emoji, between two cards (each containing up to 12 emojis), before time runs out.
+  - In Battle Mode, compete head-to-head with another player to spot the only identical emoji.

 ##
 <p align="center">